Crimes of Racing on the Highway

 - Purposefully cause the movement of traffic to slow or stop for any such race, competition, contest, test, or exhibition.

-Florida’s Definition of Drag Race
+Florida’s Definitions for Crimes of Drag Racing

 Under Florida’s statute prohibiting racing on highways, the term “drag race” is defined to mean:

-- the operation of two or more motor vehicles from a point side by side at accelerating speeds in a competitive attempt to outdistance each other
+- the operation of two or more motor vehicles from a point side by side at accelerating speeds in a competitive attempt to outdistance each other.

 The term “spectator” means any person who is knowingly present at and views a drag race, when such presence is the result of an affirmative choice to attend or participate in the race.